spf13/spf13-vim/README.md

 ## Known issues

-Check out the project's issue list for that. :-)
+Check out the project's [issue list](https://github.com/bbatsov/emacs-prelude/issues?sort=created&direction=desc&state=open) for that. :-)

+## Contributors

+Here's a [list](https://github.com/bbatsov/emacs-prelude/contributors) of all the people who have contributed to the development of Emacs Prelude.

 ## Bugs & Improvements